LikeAshraful/docker-test/README.md

 php artisan key:generate
 ```

 Finally, You are Done!
-Now You can visit the site on http://localhost:8000/
+Now You can visit the site at http://localhost:8000/

+#### Feel free to fork this repository, experiment with the code, and adapt it to your own projects.
+Learning these technologies will empower you to build robust web applications with ease and efficiency.